nusretipek/Dual-Elo-Rating/README.md

 This folder contains:

-- **Source Code**: The C++ implementation of the Dual Elo Elo rating.
+- **Source Code**: The C++ implementation of the Dual Elo rating.
-- **Compiled Binaries**: Pre-compiled binaries for both Linux and Windows systems.
+- **Compiled Binaries**: Pre-compiled binaries for Linux, macOS, and Windows.

-> If you wish to use the Dual Elo Elo rating, you can either compile the source code yourself or use the provided binaries.
+> We ship executables for every platform, but only the Linux build is thoroughly tested.
+Native MSVC (Windows) and Clang (macOS) builds can yield small numerical deltas because their standard libraries use different floating-point reductions.
+For reproducible results, run the Linux executable directly (or via WSL/Docker on other platforms).

 ### 2. DomArchive